 This is more of a geometric experiment than an actual usable fruit bowl design.
 I just had fun calculation the various diameters of the circle segment and the inner circle.
-In my mind the brim might be a little higher, but I had to used the bending method I used for the spiral bowl to even get the look of a plate.
+In my mind, the brim might be a little higher, but I had to use the bending method I used for the spiral bowl to even get the look of a plate.
 Maybe someone likes to make a derivate that works better.
 The build was done on a desktop cnc-machine by Stepcraft from 9 mm birch plywood using a spiral-toothed 1.5 mm flute.
 I glued the parts and used some clear coat to seal the surfaces.

 These bowls, inspired by scroll saw patterns of Steve Good show a perfect material usage.
-On a cnc.router it's much easier to make on than on a scroll saw as Steve use them and the round shapes allow a steady (and fast) feed rate.
-The bowls can be used as candy bowl, for your keys or as a fruit bowl.
+On a cnc-router it's much easier to make on than on a scroll saw as Steve use them and the round shapes allow a steady (and fast) feed rate.
+The bowls can be used as a candy bowl, for your keys or as a fruit bowl.